franklinqin0/blog/docs/views/goethe_5.md

 ### Können, Kennen, Wissen (3 Know's)

+Können ist Modalverb (know how to do sth). z.B.

-Können ist Modalverb. z.B., Ich kann in Ruhe lesen.
+- Ich kann in Ruhe lesen.
+- Ich kann Deutsch.

 `wissen` is used if seeing clauses (dass, wie, wann, wo, wer, warum); `kennen` is used if seeing nouns.